RolandPheasant/TailBlazer/Documents/Fast Scrolling.md

 The scrolling is quick with a 76 MB file with almost 700k lines.

 Ah but I hear you think what about if the logs are being written to rapidly.
-Fair question which is answered in the image below where thousands of log lines are being written as the user scrolls.
-So I generated a very busy log file and tried scrolling.
+So I generated a very busy log file and tried scrolling to see what would happen.
+I abide by the maxim of a picture is worth a thousand words, so here is a picture of a rapidly updating log file whilst a user is interacting.

 ![Fast scrolling when busy](https://github.com/RolandPheasant/TailBlazer/blob/master/Images/FastScrollingWhenBusy.gif)